Gurnee Mills: 1988–1991: Development and opening

-Mills Corporation (1991–2007)

 A satellite view of Gurnee Mills (top left) shows the nearby Six Flags Great America (bottom right).

-The Gurnee Mills concourse opened to the public at 8 a.m. on August 8, 1991, allowing 70,000 visitors to see the place before stores opened at 10 a.m.
-The mall's architecture and design was themed after "the agrarian heartland", a look inspired by its rural setting and taking after a wide variety of sources, from the Googie-style diners of the 1950s to Frank Lloyd Wright's Prairie School architecture.
+The mall opened to the public at 8 a.m.
+EDT on August 8, 1991, allowing 70,000 visitors to see the place before stores opened at 10 a.m.
+The mall's architecture and design were themed after "the agrarian heartland", a look inspired by its rural setting and taking after a wide variety of sources, from the Googie-style diners of the 1950s to Frank Lloyd Wright's Prairie School architecture.
 Unlike most malls of its size, the stores at Gurnee Mills are all on a single level, and oriented along a single Z-shaped corridor that runs for 4,400 ft.
-70 percent of the mall's retail spaces were leased at the time of the mall's opening, including seven of the ten anchors: Sears, Phar-Mor, Spiegel, Marshalls, Bed Bath & Beyond, Waccamaw Pottery, and the Family Entertainment Center.
+70% of the mall's retail spaces were leased at the time of the mall's opening, including seven of the ten anchors: Sears, Phar-Mor, Spiegel, Marshalls, Bed Bath & Beyond, Waccamaw Pottery, and the Family Entertainment Center.
 An eighth anchor, Filene's Basement, opened in October.

-Grand Hunt Center, a shopping center southwest of the mall, opened in 1993 with Target (originally Target Greatland), The Home Depot and Best Buy.
-The shopping center is located at the southwest intersection of Grand Ave and Hunt Club Rd.
-Jewel Osco opened its doors in May 1995 at the south end of the shopping center.
-Best Buy took over the original Kohl's location in 2004 after Kohl's relocated to the mall in 2002.
-In 1997, Dominick's and Michaels opened to the public.
-In 2013, Dominick's closed and later became Mariano's.
-In Late 2016, T.J.
-Maxx moved from Gurnee Mills to Grand Hunt Center.